dhorsley/za/docs/handbook/handbook_1.2.1.md

 numbers = 1..10        # [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

 # System administration examples
+#  - many of these can be done in alternate ways

 # Port checking using shell commands (you would normally use a lib call for this)
 open_ports=[]
-for port in 8000..8005
+foreach port in 8000..8005
     port_check = ${nc -z localhost {port} 2>&1}
-    if port_check.len == 0
     # Empty output means port is open
-        open_ports=concat(open_ports,port)
-    endif
+    on port_check.len == 0 do open_ports=concat(open_ports,port)
 endfor

 # Process multiple log files
-for day in 1..31
+foreach day in 1..31
     log_file = "/var/log/app-{day}.log"
     on is_file(log_file) do process_log(log_file)
 endfor

 # Generate server names
-for i in 1..5
+foreach i in 1..5
     server_name = "web-server-{i}"
     create_server(server_name)
 endfor